devidrees/devidrees/README.md

 [![Twitter Badge](https://img.shields.io/badge/Twitter-Idrees-blue?logo=twitter&logoColor=white)](https://twitter.com/_midreesbhat)

 ---
+"invent yourself and then reinvent yourself, change your tone and shape so often that they can never categorize you."

-> "Invent yourself.
-And then, reinvent yourself." — C Bukowski
+— Charles Bukowski

 ---